BTEC Level 3 Diploma in Adult Care (England)-2026

 Mandatory units

-Unit 10-Health and Safety (General and Topics) for Adult Care
+11 Health and Safety (General) for Adult Care

-Unit 13-Personal Wellbeing when Working in Adult Care
+15 Personal Wellbeing when Working in Adult Care in Adult Care

 =====